ericpriceco/ericpriceco.github.io/content/posts/2023-12-03-AWS-load-balancer-controller.md

     - terraform
 ---

-This post will guide you though installing and using the AWS load balancer controller on EKS with Terraform and an example ingress manifest.
+This post will guide you through installing and using the AWS load balancer controller on EKS with Terraform and an example ingress manifest.
 I won't go into details how to setup the VPC and EKS cluster; that can be found in my previous posts.
 All the referenced Terraform code can be obtained [here](https://github.com/eric-price/terraform_modules).

 Providers needed to run: